Skip to content

 layerscale/layerscale:latest \

 The server downloads the model on first run (this takes a few minutes depending on your connection).
-Subsequent starts use the cached model.
+The -v flag mounts your local HuggingFace cache so subsequent starts skip the download.

 To use a local model file instead, mount a volume: